 Categories of books

-The library catalogue includes some interesting categories of books, to take a look at some of the catalogue entries
+The library catalogue includes some interesting categories of books; here are some examples.

 Search the catalogue